JustToThePoint English Website Version

 $e^{at}f(t)$ $\mathcal{L}(e^{at}f(t)) = F(s-a)$

-This is the Exponential Shift Theorem, indicating that multiplying a function by an exponential term shifts its Laplace Transform.
+The last entry illustrates the Exponential Shift Theorem, indicating that multiplying a function by an exponential term eat shifts its Laplace Transform.

 Fourier Series